Personalized Insights

 ❸ Expanded Message Template Categories: Previously limited to a single category, the message templates were expanded to include four specific categories: “Post-Connection Engagement,” “Nurturing the Prospect,” “Meeting Request,” and “Objection Responses.”
 This allows users to select messages tailored to different scenarios.

-BEFORE: First Draft
+BEFORE: First Iteration

 2nd Prototype